Dropping in, a little later than usual, this evening to share my thoughts on Tarnished Are The Stars.

 I really don’t know where to start with this review, this is the kind of book that I knew as soon as I started reading that I was going to love it and I wish I had the words to adequately describe how much but I’m afraid I just won’t do it justice.

 I mean there is just so much to love its hard to know what to chat about first, but I think that the characters really make this book.
-I’m pleased to say that I loved all of them, they all come from different backgrounds but they manage to find some common ground and work together, not that it was easy for them, there were some pretty harrowing parts to the story, one particular scene needed some tissues, but I also loved that the story had that dark side to it because it made me feel so much more for them.
+I’m pleased to say that I loved all of them, they all come from different backgrounds but they manage to find some common ground and work together.
+Not that it was easy for them, there were some pretty harrowing parts to the story, one particular scene needed some tissues, but I also loved that the story had that dark side to it because it made me feel so much more for the characters and their struggle.

 The world building was great, quite eerie because I feel like in some respects it draws so many comparisons with the real world.
 The technology taking over and need for a new planet hit very close to home but again in a way that makes you think rather than forcing it down your throat.
 I loved that there were elements of both space and earth to the story, I also liked that the people of each population were vastly different, really added to the tension in the story.

 The intrigue definitely kept the pages turning too, I was there questioning everything along with the characters, and desperate to discover the secrets being kept from them.